analysis module¶

 Compute the sensitivity indices.

-The output(s) for which to display the sensitivity indices.
-If None, use the default outputs set at instantiation.
+The name(s) of the output(s) for which to compute the sensitivity indices.
+If empty, use the names of the outputs set at instantiation.

 By default it is set to ().